You know that stuff that’s hard to talk about?

-That’s the message NHC wants students to take away from a series of engaging videos highlighting the health centers at Tualatin High School and Merlo Station High School.
+That’s the message NHC wants students to take away from a series of engaging videos highlighting the health centers at Tualatin High School and Merlo Station Campus.

 The videos are designed to make an emotional connection with local students and help them feel both comfortable and motivated to use the health centers.